What are dads for, if not to advise their sons on how to get their jollies without embarrassing the family?

 Philip already had to come to terms with what marrying Elizabeth meant before they did so on Nov.
-20, 1947, knowing that he'd have to give up his naval career and become his wife's right-hand man.
-But he was also the man of the house, and the queen tasked him with organizing the household—or at least supervising the organizing of the household—and to this day is said to rarely make decisions without at least seeking his input.
+20, 1947, knowing that he'd have to give up his naval career and become his wife's—and therefore the monarchy's—most important champion.
+But he was also the man of the house, and the queen tasked him with organizing the household—or at least supervising the organizing of the household—and she continued to consult him on every important decision she made for the rest of his life.

 "I want him to be a man's man," Philip reportedly said on various occasions, having procured a cricket bat for his son by the time he was 1, according to Eade.